Clinical Psychology: HIV risk & prevention among high-risk groups; Psychosocial aspects of chronic disease and traumatic injury management

 Applied Developmental Psychology: Social and emotional development of children

-Clinical Psychology: adolescent suicide, adolescent depression, adolescent substance abuse, development of cognitive behavioral prevention and intervention programs for adolescent mental health problems
+Clinical Psychology: adolescent suicide, adolescent substance abuse, development of cognitive behavioral prevention and intervention programs for adolescent mental health problems

 Applied Developmental Psychology: Children and life span development- particularly helping children who lag in cognitive development catch up to their peers.

-Clinical Psychology: Anxiety, depression, and interpersonal relationships, with a particular focus on romantic relationships in which one partner has an anxiety disorder.
+Clinical Psychology: Anxiety, stress/trauma reactions, and interpersonal relationships, with a particular focus on romantic relationships in which one partner has experienced a traumatic event.

 Clinical Psychology: Cognitive-behavioral research, treatment, and theory of anxiety, mood, and related disorders.

-Applied Developmental Psychology: Intellectual and developmental disabilities, especially challenging behaviors and other forms of psychopathology (epidemiology, assessment, applied behavior analysis) and socio-emotional development and social adaptation.
+Applied Developmental Psychology: Intellectual and developmental disabilities, especially challenging behaviors and other forms of psychopathology (assessment, applied behavior analysis, epidemiology) and socio-emotional development and social adaptation.
+For free access to the Behavior Problems Inventory (BPI-01 and BPI-S) see below.

 School Psychology: Areas of assessment and measurement with children.